smemsh/ansible-role-vmiterate/README.rst

     - config superuser
     - ssh authkey

-*TODO*: these steps should correspond to tags for short-circuiting.

-Configuration inside the VM is left to a separate role (TODO: publish one and link to it)
+Configuration inside the VM is left to a separate role

 invocation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~